4very/bluetooth.koplugin/readme.md

 ### Credits

-MTK Bluetooth investigation based on work by the kobo.koplugin project.
+MTK Bluetooth support made possible by the excellent investigation and documentation by **OGKevin** and the kobo.koplugin project.
+Their thorough research into the MediaTek D-Bus interface (`com.kobo.mtk.bluedroid`) saved countless hours of reverse engineering.

 ---